PyconUK/2025.pyconuk.org/src/_posts/2025-09-27-pyconuk-2025-in-review.md

       src="/images/2025_photos/attendees.jpg"
       alt="A view of the lower foyer at Contact Theatre, with PyCon UK attendees engaged in conversation.">
     <figcaption>
+      A view of the lower foyer at Contact Theatre, with PyCon UK attendees engaged in conversation.
       Photo taken by <a href="https://www.flickr.com/photos/203482025@N06/54801732246/in/album-72177720329168007">Mark Hawkins</a>, CC BY.
     </figcaption>
 </figure>